bpeel/flootay/README.md

 done
 ```

+### Dial

+If you put the word `dial` somewhere in the script then the speedometer will be displayed as a speed dial instead of showing the digits.
+The dial is built out of the SVGs `dial.svg` and `needle.svg` which you can modify if you want to customize the image.

 ### Skipping videos

 If some of the videos aren’t correlated to the GPX file, you can add `no_gpx` somewhere after that video.
 That way it won’t have the speedometer displayed on top of that video and the video won’t affect the offset calculation for the GPX file.